Esri/arcgis-maps-sdk-java-samples/map/change-basemap/README.md

 ##How it works##
 To change the `ArcGISMap`'s `Basemap`:

-1. Create an ArcGISMap, `ArcGISMap(Basemap, latitude, longitude, scale)`.
+1. Create an ArcGIS map, `ArcGISMap(Basemap, latitude, longitude, scale)`.
   - Basemap, use basemap type to access a basemap for map, `Basemap.Type.NATIONAL_GEOGRAPHIC`
   - latitude and longitude coordinate location
   - scale, level of detail displayed on `MapView`
-2. Set the ArcGISMap to the map view.
+2. Set the ArcGIS map to the map view.
-3. Choose a new `Basemap.Type` and set it to the ArcGISMap to change it.
+3. Choose a new `Basemap.Type` and set it to the ArcGIS map to change it.

 ##Features##
 - ArcGISMap